-Networking Basics: TCP, UDP, TCP/IP and OSI Model
+Networking Basics: TCP vs UDP, TCP/IP vs OSI Model & More

 - select the contributor at the end of the page -

 The Transmission Control Protocol/Internet Protocol (TCP/IP) suite was created by the U.S. Department of Defense (DoD) to ensure that communications could survive any conditions and that data integrity wouldn't be compromised under malicious attacks.

 The Open Systems Interconnection Basic Reference Model (OSI Model) is an abstract description for network protocol design, developed as an effort to standardize networking.

 In this article, I will present the differences between the DoD and the OSI models and then provide details about the DoD's version of TCP/IP.
 I will also describe the protocols used at the various layers of the DoD model and provide you with the details of TCP and UDP protocols in computer networks so you can see the differences between TCP and UDP.
 Throughout this article you will find useful information concerning the protocol suite of the century: TCP/IP.

 TCP/IP and the OSI Model Comparison